Attachment Parenting to Reduce SIDS

 Clearly, the continued presence of a nurturing mother is important for the infant’s physiological and emotional well-being.
 A secure mother-infant attachment helps an infant’s physiological systems work better.
 Attachment organizes a baby’s overall physiological systems; separation disorganizes them.
 And a baby with disorganized physiology or disorganized biorhythms can be at increased risk of SIDS.
 Attachment researchers use the two physiological parameters of heart rate and heart rate variability (how well the heart changes in response to changing physiological needs) as a sort of efficiency indicator of an infant’s physiological well-being.

 If, as we have seen, an in-arms baby cries less and is less anxious, and therefore consumes less energy, I conclude that the infant has more “free time” to divert that energy that would have been wasted worrying and fussing into thriving.
 To thrive means more than just growing bigger; it means an infant grows to her fullest potential, physically, intellectually, and physiologically.

 If attachment parenting puts an infant at a physiological advantage to survive the vulnerable period for SIDS, does that imply a baby who receives a more distant style of parenting is at a physiological disadvantage?
 I believe it does.
-During my 30 years as a pediatrician I have cared for infants called failure to thrive babies — infants who aren’t developing to their physical and psychological potential.
+During my 50+ years as a pediatrician, I have cared for infants called failure to thrive babies.
+These are infants who aren’t developing to their physical and psychological potential.
 And, often unintentionally, this condition can be due to poor quality of mother-infant attachment.
-For the past 30 years pediatric textbooks have documented cases of “failure to thrive” secondary to poor attachment.
+For the past 50 years, pediatric textbooks have documented cases of “failure to thrive” secondary to poor attachment.
 Simply put, a baby who feels right, grows right; but an infant who receives less attachment than he needs to thrive feels psychologically unright, and this feeling translates into being physiologically unright.

 3. Attachment parenting makes you an expert on your baby.